benjaminsmith-spec/ELK-stack-Docker-Home-Lab/README.md

 ## Acknowledgments

 Core ELK setup based on the tutorial [Setting Up ELK SIEM in Docker from A to Z](https://medium.com/@sundaeGAN/setting-up-elk-siem-in-docker-from-a-to-z-e765d8e3b96f) by sundaeGAN, with additional enhancements for security enablement, alerting, modular lab structure, and reproducibility.
+Claude.ai LLM as used to rough out most of the documentation for these labs.